computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 in our intro course, and close in our second two courses.
 And approximately 40% of our majors are women (the class of 2020 is 42%).

-* Introduce parallel computing in our introductory course sequence.
+3. **Introduce parallel computing in our introductory course sequence**.
   One of our second courses, CS31, introduces shared memory parallel computing with pthreads, including syncrhonization.
 This has been ...
   All of our Systems Group courses include some coverage of PDC, so every